AqwamCreates/DataPredict/docs/API/Models/GaussNewtonRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

-* costFunction: The function to calculate the cost of each training.
-Available options are "MeanSquaredError" and "MeanAbsoluteError".

 #### Returns:

 * ModelObject: The generated model object.